fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 That said, it will become quite evident that this feature is necessary if F# is to continue advancing on the .NET platform.
 Despite originating as a C# feature, this is fundamentally a **platform-level shift** for .NET, and in a few years, will result in .NET looking very different than it is today.

 ### Syntax

+### Overall approach to nullability

+* Design a fully sound (apart from runtime casts/reflection, akin to F# units of measure) and fully checked non-nullness system for F# (which gives errors rather than warnings), then interoperate with C# (giving warnings around the edges for interop).

+---------> Possibly, though there may be compatibility concerns.

+* Allow code to be generic w.r.t nullness.
+For example, so you can express, "if you give me a `null` in, I might give you a `null` back; if you give me a non-`null` in, I will give you a non-`null` back".

+---------> Questions about usability arise, and if we do something similar to null obliviousness.

 #### Question mark nullability annotation